A pile of colorful antibiotic capsules on a blue surface.

-Antibiotics are used to treat diseases caused by bacterial infection.
-It kills or inhibits the growth of the bacteria and prevents its spread to other people.
+Antibiotics treat diseases caused by bacterial infection.
+They kill or inhibit the growth of bacteria and prevent their spread to other people.
 Before the 20th century, our forefathers relied on herbal medicines to treat body infections.

 By the late 20th century, synthetic antibiotics were derived from the extraction of dyes.
 One of the first types of antibiotics used in the 1900s was penicillin.
-Nowadays, people have all kinds of antibiotics inside their home that each household members use.
+Nowadays, people have all kinds of antibiotics in their homes, which each household member uses.

-It can be in the form of a tablet, cream, ointment, injectable, syrup, and others.
-Viral diseases are common, especially during disasters.
+It can be a tablet, cream, ointment, injectable, syrup, etc. Viral diseases are common, especially during disasters.
 That's why most homes stockpile antibiotics in their homes.
-However, these type of medicines do not last forever, and it has expiration dates.
+However, these medicines do not last forever and have expiration dates.

-Environmental factors plus storage options also affect the effectiveness of the drugs that we use.
-Thus, in this article, we will discuss what does the expiration date of drugs means.
+Environmental factors and storage options also affect the effectiveness of drugs.
+Thus, this article will discuss drug expiration dates.

-We will also tackle if it is safe to take overdue medicines and give some tips on preventing degradation of their effectiveness.
+We will also tackle whether it is safe to take overdue medicines and give some tips on preventing the degradation of their effectiveness.

 Understanding the Expiration of Antibiotics

 Furthermore, the pharmaceutical company has tested the antibiotics to hold up that long if the container is unopened and you store it correctly.
-According to Dr. Craig K. Svensson, Dean of College of Pharmacy, Purdue University, it is unusual for medicines to have an expiration date of less than one year and more than five years.
+According to Dr. Craig K. Svensson, Dean of the College of Pharmacy at Purdue University, it is unusual for medicines to have an expiration date of less than one year and more than five years.

-But for him, the date does not follow that the drug will not last long.
+But for him, the date does not follow, and the drug will not last long.
 It only means that the medication has been tested to last until the indicated date.
-Meanwhile, the expiration date of prescription medicines may not be the one that you see.
-When pharmacists give you medicines, they usually put a discard date on them, which is one year from dispensing.
+Meanwhile, the expiration date of prescription medicines may not be what you see.
+When pharmacists give you medicines, they usually put a discard date on them, one year from dispensing.

-According to the National Community Pharmacist Association, prescription medicine is valid for 12 months or one year only.
+According to the National Community Pharmacist Association, prescription medicine is valid for only 12 months or one year.
 Thus, if you bring the same bottle for refill back to the pharmacy after one year, the pharmacist will know that you need a new prescription.

 Also, once you bring the drug home and remove it from its original packaging, it will be exposed to damaging environmental factors such as heat and humidity.
-With this, the medicines will not last longer compared when it's in its original container.
+As a result, the medicines will not last longer than when they were in their original containers.

 In sum, as soon as you get your prescribed drugs, the expiration date is at its most prudent and shortest.